arthsf/CheatGPT-chrome-extension/README.md

-# ChatGPT Chrome Extension 🤖 ✨
+# CheatGPT Chrome Extension

-A Chrome extension that adds [ChatGPT](https://chat.openai.com) to every text box on the internet!
-Use it to write tweets, revise emails, fix coding bugs, or whatever else you need, all without leaving the site you're on.
-Includes a plugin system for greater control over ChatGPT behavior and ability to interact with 3rd party APIs.
+This project is a fork of [chat-gpt-chrome-extension](https://github.com/gragland/chatgpt-chrome-extension)  by Gabe Ragland.
+It is a Chrome extension that adds [ChatGPT](https://chat.openai.com) to every text box on the internet!
+Use it to to get answer discretely from ChatGPT.

 ![](https://i.imgur.com/CPMOyG7.gif)